PMBI RIDE GUIDE

 GUIDING & RIDING SKILLS

-Below are some examples of the guiding & riding skills that are developed on the course, or are used to assess each candidates viability as a PMBI Ride Guide.
-While the course does not include a strict “pass/fail’ assessment element, participants are expected to show a minimum standard in competency, in order to complete the training.
+Below are some examples of the guiding & riding skills that are developed on the course.
+Participants are expected to show a minimum standard of competency, in order to complete the training.
 Specific skill requirements include:

 - Prioritizes safety and guiding at all times.